TIBCOSoftware/snappydata/README.md

-There were few proposals about how to manage the various repositories mentioned in this document (https://docs.google.com/document/d/1jC8z-WPzK0B8J6p3jverumK4gcbprmFiciXYKd2JUVE/edit#).
+There were few proposals about how to manage the various repositories mentioned in [this document](https://docs.google.com/document/d/1jC8z-WPzK0B8J6p3jverumK4gcbprmFiciXYKd2JUVE/edit#).
 Based on few discussions, we shortlisted Proposal 4 in the document.

 According to "Proposal 4" gemxd and snappy-spark repositories will be independent of any other repository.
 There will be a third repository that will hold the code of Snappy - snappy-commons.
 Snappy-Commons will have two projects:

-(a) snappy-core - Any code that is an extension to Spark code and is not dependent on gemxd, job server etc. should go in here.
+(a) **snappy-core** - Any code that is an extension to Spark code and is not dependent on gemxd, job server etc. should go in here.
 For e.g. SnappyContext, cluster manager etc.
-(b) snappy-tools - This is the code that serves as the bridge between GemXD and snappy-spark.
+(b) **snappy-tools** - This is the code that serves as the bridge between GemXD and snappy-spark.
 For e.g. query routing, job server initialization etc.

 Code in snappy-tools can depend on snappy-core but it cannot happen other way round.